all-of-us/raw-data-repository/opsdataAPI.md

 See FHIR search prefixes below

-Synchronize Participant Summary last modified link.
+Synchronize ops-data last modified link.
 This allows Awardees to stay up-to-date with newly-arrived summaries.
 The return value is a FHIR History [Bundle](http://hl7.org/fhir/bundle.html) where each entry is a `ParticipantSummary` document.